nus-cs2113-AY2021S1/tp/docs/team/leonlowzd.md

 ## Overview
 SmartHomeBot is a **desktop application that consolidates all home appliance’s control into a centralized system via a Command Line Interface (CLI)**.
-Users can switch on or off appliances using this application and review and monitor electricity usage; having a clearer picture of their electrical usage patterns.
-They will need to create a location and add appliances into the particular feature to enable the on/off feature.
-There is a AutoSave feature which will save all your location and appliances and appliances' electrical usage.
-All the appliances will be switch off when the user exits the application.
+SmartHomeBot is our team project submission for **CS2113: Software Engineering & Object Oriented Programming** Module.

 ### Summary of Contributions